-GREENSBURG, Pennsylvania — A judge has refused to reduce the life sentence for a then-juvenile who was the catalyst in the torture death of a mentally disabled Pennsylvania woman.
+GREENSBURG, Pennsylvania — A judge has rejected the appeal of a then-juvenile who was the catalyst in the torture death of a mentally disabled Pennsylvania woman.

-Angela Marinucci, who is now 21, was granted a new sentencing hearing Wednesday under a U.S. Supreme Court ruling outlawing mandatory life sentences for juvenile offenders.
+Angela Marinucci, who is now 23, was granted a new sentencing hearing in July under a U.S. Supreme Court ruling outlawing mandatory life sentences for juvenile offenders.

-Marinucci was 17 when she egged on her boyfriend, then-25-year-old Ricky Smyrnes, and five others to torture 30-year-old Jennifer Daugherty in the dingy Greensburg apartment most of the group shared in February 2010.
+Marinucci was 17 when she egged on her boyfriend, then-25-year-old Ricky Smyrnes, and five others to torture 30-year-old Jennifer Daugherty in a dingy Greensburg apartment in February 2010.

 Westmoreland County Judge Rita Hathaway decided in July that Marinucci still deserved a life sentence, prompting Marinucci's appeal claiming the judge abused her discretion.